hallambaker/Mathematical-Mesh/Web/Guide/mail.md

 application profiles and to create and manage credentials for the OpenPGP and S/MIME security enhancements for Internet mail.

+The current commands represent a draft designed to demonstrate key management functions that are related to Mesh functionality.
+Of course a full feature key manager would also create and submit CSRs for S/MIME, upload key blobs to OpenPGP key servers, support key rotation, etc. etc.

 Multiple mail profiles may be connected to a single Mesh profile to allow access to multiple accounts.